Joyce Beatty: Cannabis

-At one point, Beatty opposed legalizing cannabis for recreational use, but in December 2020, she voted for the Marijuana Opportunity, Reinvestment, and Expungement (MORE) Act (HR 3884), which would remove cannabis from the federal Controlled Substances Act, provide a pathway for expungements and resentencing for marijuana convictions, and create a community reinvestment fund to help create an equitable cannabis industry.
+At one point, Beatty opposed legalizing cannabis for recreational use, but in December 2020, she voted for the Marijuana Opportunity Reinvestment and Expungement Act (HR 3617), which would remove cannabis from the federal Controlled Substances Act, provide a pathway for expungements and resentencing for marijuana convictions, and create a community reinvestment fund to help create an equitable cannabis industry.

 Immigration

-Beatty voted for a defense bill that included $1.3 billion for fencing at the US-Mexico border.
+Beatty voted for a defense bill that included $1.3 billion for fencing at the United States–Mexico border.